adiianni8/BioDRUMs-1/README.md

 * Paired cysteines involved in disulfide bonds or conjugation (in case of cysteine-conjugated proteins, do not include this in the paired cysteines count)

-* Engineered cysteines or hinge mutations (e.g. IgG4 stabilization, site‑specific conjugation)
+* Engineered cysteines or hinge mutations (e.g., IgG4 stabilization, site‑specific conjugation)

 Define:

 **Theoretical DAR ladder (from DAR0 up to a specified maximum)**

-* Linker–payload mass shifts (e.g. valine‑citrulline PABC MMAE; supports transglutaminase and interchain/engineered cysteine conjugation, but also click-chemistry or other conjugation types according to user's needs)
+* Linker–payload mass shifts (e.g., valine‑citrulline PABC MMAE; supports transglutaminase and interchain/engineered cysteine conjugation, but also click-chemistry or other conjugation types according to user's needs)

 * Potential linker–payload degradation products (for in vivo experiments)